eslint/eslint/docs/rules/space-unary-word-ops.md

+# space-unary-word-ops

-# space-unary-word-ops: require spaces after unary word operators
+Requires spaces after unary word operators.

 (removed) This rule was **removed** in ESLint v0.10.0 and **replaced** by the [space-unary-ops](space-unary-ops.md) rule.